 Second: the right multi-joint exercises should include flat, incline and decline barbell/dumbbell fly and pressing movements.

-Third: a full range of motion in the exercises with close attention to strict form is Paramount.
+Third: a full range of motion in the exercises with close attention to strict form is Paramount for all natural lifters.

 Going through the motions of the exercises and not focusing on intensity and subtle details with wrist and hand position often produces only small results in your chest development.